by Ian Kluft

 Planespotters have options to get to PDX by car, transit or bicycle.
 Some locations are only really accessible by bicycle.
 I'll lump scooters in with bicycles since they can usually use the same routes.
 Rental bikes and scooters have geofenced boundaries which may not access the whole area.

-Driving to PDX, use either NE 82nd Ave / State Route 217 or Airport Way and follow signs to short term parking at the terminal.
+Driving to PDX, use either NE 82nd Ave / State Route 213 or Airport Way and follow signs to short term parking (north side) or long term parking (south side) at the terminal.

 | Bicycle and Pedestrian Access to PDX | ||